Calcium carbonate: With varying pressure

 The effect of the latter is especially evident in day-to-day life of people who have hard water.
 Water in aquifers underground can be exposed to levels of CO2 much higher than atmospheric.
-As such water percolates through calcium carbonate rock, the CaCO3 dissolves according to the second trend.
-When that same water then emerges from the tap, in time it comes into equilibrium with CO2 levels in the air by outgassing its excess CO2.
+As such, water percolates through calcium carbonate rock, the CaCO3 dissolves according to one of the trends above.
+When that same water then emerges from the tap, in time, it comes into equilibrium with CO2 levels in the air by outgassing its excess CO2.
 The calcium carbonate becomes less soluble as a result, and the excess precipitates as lime scale.
 This same process is responsible for the formation of stalactites and stalagmites in limestone caves.

 Two hydrated phases of calcium carbonate, monohydrocalcite CaCO3*H2O and ikaite CaCO3*6H2O, may precipitate from water at ambient conditions and persist as metastable phases.